cockroachdb/docs/rfc/training-content-delivery.md

 That is:
 - 1 home page for all training material (if this training system developers further, it's possible to insert levels above this)
 - 1 page for each day, which contain links to its modules
-- 1 page page for each module, which contains contains a brief summary, as well as links to both the presentations and the labs.
+- 1 page for each module, which contains a brief summary, as well as links to both the presentations and the labs.

 Off of the `../<module>/` subdirectory, there would also be a page for any labs from that day.
 We would not have a page for presentations because these could just be links to Google sheets.